-The error record REVISION value consists of two fields; a major value, and a minor value.
+Changes to the major revision indicate major changes to the error record format.
 An increase in the major revision is required when changes to the headers and sections may not be compatible with software developed based on previous major revisions.
 For example, adding new fields, or changing the functionality of existing fields (excluding reserved bits) requires an increase in the major revision.

 An increase in the minor revision indicates that changes to the headers and sections are compatible with software that use earlier revisions.
-This includes, but is not limited to, errata fixes, clarifications, the use of reserved fields, the addition of new sections identified with new GUIDs.
+This includes, but is not limited to, errata fixes, clarifications, the use of reserved fields, and the addition of new sections identified with new GUIDs.
+New error record sections and major updates to sections are introduced in a compatible way using the globally unique ID (GUID) of the error section header and incrementing the minor number of the record header revision field.
+See Section B.2.2 for details.